The Nissan Qazana which was revealed at the 2009 Geneva

 Motor Show is a funky all-wheel-drive soft-roader which

-provides a glimpse into the future for Nissan styling.
+provided a glimpse into the future for Nissan styling.

 Nissan has hinted that the styling of the Qazana could